 Our environmental justice (EJ) experience includes:

-- Counseling leading utility company in developing a corporate EJ policy and designing processes for implementing EJ considerations into their business model.
+- Counseling a leading utility company in developing a corporate EJ policy and designing processes for implementing EJ considerations into their business model.

-- Representing the City of Fresno in securing dismissal of an EJ lawsuit brought by a citizens group alleging violations of the Fresno Municipal Code and Government Code 11135 related to the operation of a rendering facility in the City.
+- Representing the City of Fresno in securing the dismissal of an EJ lawsuit brought by a citizens group alleging violations of the Fresno Municipal Code and Government Code 11135 related to the operation of a rendering facility in the City.

-- Addressing EJ issues on behalf of PPG Industries, Inc., in response to suit brought by community and environmental groups alleging Resource Conservation and Recovery Act violations, including the cleanup of one of the largest chromium sites in the U.S., near Jersey City, NJ.
+- Addressing EJ issues on behalf of PPG Industries, Inc., in response to a suit brought by community and environmental groups alleging Resource Conservation and Recovery Act violations, including the cleanup of one of the largest chromium sites in the U.S., near Jersey City, NJ.

-- Representing the municipality in written and oral communications with relevant agencies.
+- Representing the municipality in written and oral communications with relevant agencies;

 - Representing and advising the municipality on engagement and alignment with other recipients subject to the same investigation.